Skip to main content

 Google Cloud Platform Discovery Items

-Cloud Service/Object NameDevice42 LocationAccessed APIInformation Generated
+Cloud Service or Object NameDevice42 LocationAccessed APIInformation Generated

-K8s (GKE) DiscoveryDevices -> UnknownCompute API, Container APIContainers, pods, clusters
+K8s (GKE) DiscoveryDevices > UnknownCompute API, Container APIContainers, pods, clusters

-Networks (as VRF Groups)Network -> VRF GroupsCompute APIName
+Networks (as VRF Groups)Network > VRF GroupsCompute APIName

-SubnetsNetworks -> SubnetsCompute APIMask, name, VRF Group
+SubnetsNetworks > SubnetsCompute APIMask, name, VRF Group

-SQL DBSQL Admin APITables, instances, etc.
+SQL DBSQL Admin APITables, instances, and so on

 Device42 also discovers the following GCP items: